 The one thing that was compulsory, that had to happen was your birth.
 It was the one event in your life that you had no control over, after that everything is optional.
 You are not even required to take your next breath.
 You can kill yourself if you want to, though I don’t see the point as one day you’ll die anyway so you might as well wait.

-Nihilism tells you that your birth is important, that your life is important, so take the pressure of and make the best of it, you are now free to be happy.
+Nihilism tells you that your birth is unimportant, that your life is unimportant, so take the pressure of and make the best of it, you are now free to be happy.
 There is no need to serve God, or humanity or work for medical science or the betterment of mankind, you can be ordinary and happy.
 External pressures to do well simply represent other people’s aspirations and goals for you that might be well intentioned but are not any more intrinsically meaningful than anything you can come up for yourself, such as being an astronaut, opening a cat sanctuary or working in a dead-end job and partying on the weekend.

 The search for meaning is one of mankind’s greatest follies and can never lead to happiness.
 Meaning is simply a way of aggrandising the ego and the ego can never truly be satisfied.
 Nihilism tells you that happiness does not come from without, it points to happiness coming from within, because anything beyond your skin is devoid of meaning anyway, so you won’t find happiness out there.
-At best the fulfillment of any worthy goal will bring you a temporary high, that won’t last so if achieving goals makes you happy, you’d be well advised to get another goal, a bigger and better goal and go at it to chase the pain away.
+At best, the fulfilment of any worthy goal will bring you a temporary high that won’t last so if achieving goals makes you happy, you’d be well advised to get another goal, a bigger and better goal and go at it thus chasing the pain away.
 Nihilism recognises that life is painful.
 It’s painful because we spend much of our time looking for things that do not exist, such as meaning, so if you accept that there is none, you can immediately cancel out this pain and start living gainfully.

 I see meaning as being a bit like a man cast adrift in an open boat, he’s in a vast ocean, there’s no land in sight, he can point the boat in any direction he likes and row or sail along with it.
 He might convince himself that there’s an island out there somewhere and that he’ll eventually find it if he rows hard enough and for long enough.

-The wise man asks, ‘why are we here?’
+“The wise man asks, ‘why are we here?’